-We may collect other data about you depending on what you decide to sign up for, and this information may be:
+We may collect other data about you depending on the product / service in question, and this information may include:

-This information will be provided by you and we will use this only for the purposes stated.
+This information will be provided by you and will be used only for the purposes stated.

-We may also collect some of the information list above about you indirectly, from other sources such as research companies, company websites and social media.
+We may also collect some personal information about you indirectly, from other sources such as research companies, company websites and social media.

-As part of this process we ask the vendors to confirm that the information was legally acquired and that we have the right to obtain it and use it.
+As part of this process we ask any third-party vendors to confirm that the information was legally acquired and that we have the right to obtain it and use it.
 This includes obtaining consent where legal regulations require explicit consent to be acquired prior to contact.
 As part of the process we only aim to identify individuals who we believe will be interested in our products / services, contacting you on the basis of legitimate interest.

 The information we collect on you may be used by us for marketing purposes.
 You may at any time choose not to receive marketing emails by selecting the unsubscribe option available on each email or alternatively you can get in touch by contacting email@example.com.

-If consent is withdrawn, we may still use your personal data to fulfil any contract we have with you, which will usually be when you order a product from us, we are contractually obliged to use your personal data to ensure you get the right product / follow up on any financial issues / payments.
+If consent is withdrawn, we may still use your personal data to fulfil any contract we have with you.
+This will usually be when you order a product or service from us and we are contractually obliged to use your personal data to ensure you get the right product / follow up on any financial issues / payments.
 This is in accordance with global regulation including Article 6 of the GDPR which covers the necessity of personal data processing for a contract.